oosmos/OOSMOSjs/README.md

 0. `ENTER` and `EXIT` are optional.
 They are only supplied when there is something to do on entry or exit from the state.
 0. If a timeout is desired for the state, it must be set up in the special `ENTER` event using the `SetTimeoutSeconds()` API.
 0. If state names or event names contain special characters, they must be enclosed in quotes.
 (Standard JavaScript object property rules.)
-0. A `Transition` can only be executed within an `OOSMOS` event function.

 ## API